BigBIueWhale/ollama_load_balancer/README.md

 **New multi-stage selection logic for v1.0.4:**

-When a client requests inference with model X, the load balancer selects a server using this **sequential hierarchy** (each stage filters the candidate pool for the next stage):
+When a client requests inference with model X, the load balancer selects a server using this **sequential hierarchy** (each stage filters the candidate pool for the next stage).
+Note that this entire choice has to occur by looking at pre-prepared structures in memory, because we're only allowed to stay within this cricitical section quite briefly to make our choice:

 1. **Availability filter:** Only consider servers that are not `busy` (assumption: only this load balancer accesses Ollama servers, so we authoritatively track busy state)

-2. **Model availability filter:** From reliable available servers, only consider servers that have model X installed (per `/api/tags` polling).
+2. **Model availability filter:** From available servers, only consider servers that have model X installed (per `/api/tags` polling).
 If no server has model X, that means that no server is available to serve request.

-3. **Reliability filter:** From available servers, prefer `Reliable` servers.
+3. **Reliability filter:** From available servers with model X, prefer `Reliable` servers.
 Only fall back to `Unreliable` servers if no `Reliable` server is available (existing v1.0.3 behavior).

-4. **Capability tier preference:** From servers with model X, prefer the **lowest-capability tier** of available servers that can run model X. For example, if model X is available on servers with capability 10 and capability 80, route to the capability 10 tier (preserving capability 80 tier for models that require it).
+4. **Capability tier preference:** From the remaining candidates (reliable servers with model X from step 3), prefer the **lowest-capability tier**.
+For example, if model X is available on servers with capability 10 and capability 80, route to the capability 10 tier (preserving capability 80 tier for models that require it).
 Capability values are embedded in the server string (e.g., `--server "http://192.168.1.10:11434=Server-A[capability=10]"`, `--server "http://192.168.1.11:11434=Server-B[capability=80]"`).
 Servers without explicit capability annotation default to capability 0 (lowest).
-This capability tier thing only affects choice of which server will be chosen to serve a model, out of the possible servers that actually support that model! `/api/tags` is still authoritative, but this is for a case where a high capability server supports a low-class model.
+This capability tier preference only affects choice of which server will be chosen to serve a model, out of the possible servers that actually support that model—`/api/tags` model availability filtering (step 2) remains authoritative, but this addresses the case where a high-capability server also supports lower-tier models.

-5. **KV cache compatibility filter:** from the available low-capability tier that can run model X, prefer servers whose KV cache type (per `GET :11435/health`) currently matches the model's requirement (q8_0 if model is in `--kv-q8` list, q16 otherwise).
-If model X requires q8 but only q16 servers have it, optionally trigger dynamic reconfiguration- this **has** to be designed in a way that simulates the process of an Ollama server "ingesting the prompt".
-Meaning, the user's request has to connect (we have to simulate that while the server is restarting), but then the moment the server is up, we have to flood it with the kept request, and stream the result.
-This logic needs care.
-Especially in terms of how do we do this without blocking, and while perfectly respecting timeout, and quickly detecting that the server is up when it finally is up with the requested KV cache type.
-Also we need to support edge case of Ollama failing to come back up after restart because of power disconnect, and edge case of Ollama failing to start model after restart, because something else took over the VRAM.
-Essentially- this is a very tricky piece of logic here.
+5. **KV cache compatibility filter:** From the lowest-capability tier candidates (from step 4), prefer servers whose KV cache type (per `GET :11435/health`) currently matches the model's requirement (q8_0 if model is in `--kv-q8` list, q16 otherwise).
+If model X requires q8 but only q16 servers have it, optionally trigger dynamic reconfiguration—this **must** be designed to simulate the process of an Ollama server "ingesting the prompt": the user's request must connect (simulated while the server is restarting), then the moment the server is up, flood it with the kept request and stream the result.
+This logic requires careful design for non-blocking operation while respecting timeout constraints and quickly detecting when the server completes restart with the requested KV cache type.
+Must also handle edge cases: Ollama failing to restart (power disconnect), or failing to load the model (VRAM captured by another process).
+This dynamic reconfiguration path represents complex, high-risk logic requiring thorough edge case handling.
+To summarize: in this step we filter-out non-KV-Cache compatible servers, so only in the case that there are no kv-cache compatible servers, we counterintuitively skip step 6, and choose a server to convert its `KV_CACHE_TYPE` based on steps 7 and 8.

-6. **Hot model preference:** After applying considerations of capability tiers and "current KV cache configuration", prefer servers where model X is already loaded in VRAM (per `/api/ps` polling).
+6. **Hot model preference:** From KV-cache-compatible candidates (from step 5), prefer servers where model X is already loaded in VRAM (per `/api/ps` polling).
 This eliminates cold-start latency (5-60 seconds).
 If multiple servers have model X hot, proceed to next tiebreaker.
-If no servers have model X hot, choose any server from this tier (will incur cold-start).
-Obviously this consideration only applies when looking at servers that already had the correct `KV_CACHE_TYPE` when our load balancer first got this request.
+If no servers have model X hot, choose any server from the remaining candidates (will incur cold-start).
+Note: This preference only applies to servers that already have the correct `KV_CACHE_TYPE`.
+This step is not applied when we're in the path of choosing a server to have its `KV_CACHE_TYPE` converted.

-7. **Speed tiebreaker:** If multiple servers remain (same capability tier, model already loaded on all), prefer the **fastest server**.
+7. **Speed tiebreaker:** From remaining candidates (from step 6—servers in the same capability tier with model X hot and KV cache compatible), prefer the **fastest server**.
 Speed values are embedded in the server string (e.g., `--server "http://192.168.1.10:11434=Server-A[speed=100]"`, `--server "http://192.168.1.12:11434=Server-C[speed=100]"`).
 Servers without explicit speed annotation default to speed 0 (baseline/normal).
 Higher speed values are preferred over lower speed values.

-8. **Fallback:** If multiple servers remain tied after all criteria, choose the first server in CLI argument order (deterministic).
+8. **Fallback (CLI order):** From any remaining tied candidates (from step 7), choose the first server in CLI argument order (deterministic).

 **Example scenario:**
 ```